henriquescarv/ocurso/README.md

 # ocurso
-Work done by Jefferson and Henrique, in the systems development discipline.
+Work done by Jefferson and Henrique, in the systems development discipline of the Federal University of Santa Catarina - Brazil.